lsementa/XLQuickTools/README.md

 - **Lower Case:** Sets the selected range to all lower case.
 - **Proper Case:** Sets the selected range to all Proper Case.
 - **Add Leading or Trailing:** Adds leading or trailing characters/text.
+- **Remove Extra Spaces:** Removes two or more consecutive whitespace characters.
 - **Remove Letters:** Removes letters from text in the selected range.
 - **Remove Numbers:** Removes numbers from text in the selected range.
 - **Remove Special:** Removes special characters !@#$%^&*()_+ etc. from text in the selected range.